senseexcel/senseexcel/install_guide.md

 ### 6.8 "Report Preview"

-The "Report Preview" button will only be enabled if Sense Excel Reporting is included in your Qlik Sense deloyment.
+The "Report Preview" button will only be enabled if Sense Excel Reporting is installed and running in your Qlik Sense deloyment.

 Executing the "Report Preview" button prompts the Sense Excel Reporting engine to execute your active Sense Excel report including all defined "Sheet Loops" (see section XXX for more information) then render and download a pdf version of the report to your client machine.